ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 budge if the offer is from a big name such as Facebook or Google.
 And some don't respond at all.
 So I wouldn't attach too much importance to competing offers.
 It's way more important to crush your interviews and ask for the right compensation target.
-And remember: your recruiter is your ally there as well!
+And remember: your recruiter is your side!
-(true they have an incentive to make you sign with the minimum salary possible, but at the end of the day what matters to them is that you sign at all!)
+(they may have an incentive to make you sign with the minimum salary possible, but at the end of the day what matters to them is that you sign at all!)

-# Making a decision
+## Making a decision
 I've used [this
 spreadsheet](https://docs.google.com/spreadsheets/d/1C8T8lO-OBhN9jMHz8q_2XNYIAyJkVteJghIdJXZajag/edit?usp=sharing)
 to be as rational about my choice as possible.
 The weights are obviously